Official-MoonDao/docusaurus/docs/constitution.md

 Although DAOs aim to be trustless, trust still forms the basis of all relationships.
 It is important to be able to trust members that you work with.
 Dishonesty that affects people’s ability to rely on you may result in removal.

-#### 4.1.5 No sabotaging members
+#### 4.1.5 No sabotaging members or governance

 Any attempt made to sabotage the DAO or put it in a vulnerable position will result in removal.
 This includes sabotaging governance systems, blackmailing members, or preventing MoonDAO from proper functioning.
+This includes manipulating our governance with multiple wallets.

 #### 4.1.6 Transparent Communication